leo9082/LayoutFormatter/README.md

 ![](http://ww4.sinaimg.cn/large/86e2ff85gw1f2t2d40we4j21ge0m5gz1.jpg)

+### Deprecated!

+This project is deprecated in favor of the Android Studio has the same and better XML formatter:
+`Editor -> Code Style -> XML -> Arrangement`

 ### Q&A

 Q: Did you know that Android XML files formatting can be customized in Settings -> Editor -> Code Style -> XML -> Android?